-Command Option Description

-•

-r ead-trap specified community.

-w rite-read-trap Sets write and read access and trap generation for the specified community.

-t rap-only Sets the trap port to the specified community.
+Command Option Description r ead-trap Sets read access and trap generation for the specified community. write-read-trap Sets write and read access and trap generation for the specified community. t rap-only Sets the trap port to the specified community.